GulayYalli/Mobile-Flash-Cards/README.md

 Add an unlimited amount of flash cards to each deck Quiz yourself using any deck
 Get notified if you didn't learn yet that day

+# Testing
+This project has been tested on the following platforms:

+iOS 14+
+Android 8+.

 # Authors
 Gülay Leblebici